Into the eye of Hurricane Maria

 The best way – until now – was to use small, expendable sensors called dropsondes that plummet out of a plane and take quick measurements on their short-lived fall to the surface.

 Coyote takes a different approach.
 It rides aboard the P-3 inside a three-foot-long, five-inch-wide tube called a sonobuoy.
 When the plane gets close enough to the storm, the tube drops out of a chute, and Coyote spreads its wings and springs into action.

 Coyote takes off

 Engineers at Raytheon and the NOAA Aircraft Operations Center have upgraded Coyote’s sensor systems and improved its communications package to allow it to talk to the plane over longer distances, said Andrew Osbrink, Raytheon’s Coyote program manager.

-“The P-3 will be able to place the Coyote in the storm and continue on its mission without stopping or doing anything related to Coyote and continue doing the rest of their hurricane mission, undisturbed, and still receiving Coyote data at all times,” he said.
+“The P-3 will be able to place the Coyote in the storm and continue on its mission without stopping or doing anything related to Coyote and continue doing the rest of their hurricane mission, undisturbed, and still receiving Coyote data at all times,” he said in a previous interview.
 “This is a much better and much more efficient use of time and resources.”

 For Cione and his colleagues, Coyote is a critical tool that allows them to accomplish their mission.